 In this section

-Volunteers fulfil a variety of roles but their purpose is always to enhance the patient experience.
-Although volunteers do not perform any clinical roles, they are able to get some hands on experience of what it is like to work in a hospital environment and to work alongside hospital staff.
+Volunteers fulfil a variety of roles with the purpose of enhancing patient experience.
+Although volunteers do not perform any clinical roles, they are able to get some hands on experience of what it is like to work in a hospital environment and work alongside hospital staff.